DEIDARA285231/Dota-2-Bot/README.md

 ## Suggestions?

 If you have suggestions on functionalities that you would like to see implemented please reach out to me on Telegram (DEIDARA285231)!

+## Next steps

+- It currently needs my local backend to run, I'll be putting the bot in a cloud hosting.
+- Add more functionalities regarding matches and best players.